zengguangzhong/magot/README.md

 # Magot

-A cool UI framework of customizable themes and React-based.
+A cool and easy UI framework of customizable themes and React-based.